1998 National League Wild Card tie-breaker game: Background

-The Cubs finished the previous season at the bottom of the NL Central division with a 68–94 record while the Giants won the NL West at 90–72, though were defeated by the eventual World Series champion Florida Marlins in the NLDS.
+The Cubs finished the previous season at the bottom of the NL Central Division with a 68–94 record, while the Giants won the NL West at 90–72; however, they were defeated by the eventual World Series champion Florida Marlins in the NLDS.
 The Giants' Barry Bonds drew criticism for his postseason performance, which had been a recurring criticism dating back to his time with the Pittsburgh Pirates.
-The Cubs made several offseason acquisitions following the 1997 season including trading Doug Glanville for second baseman Mickey Morandini along with signing Jeff Blauser and Henry Rodríguez as free agents.
+The Cubs made several offseason acquisitions following the 1997 season, including trading Doug Glanville for second baseman Mickey Morandini and signing Jeff Blauser and Henry Rodríguez as free agents.

 One notable event of the 1998 season was the race for the home run title and Roger Maris' single-season record of 61 home runs between the Cubs' Sammy Sosa and the St. Louis Cardinals' Mark McGwire.
-McGwire ultimately won, setting a new record of 70 while Sosa closed the season with 66.
+McGwire ultimately won, setting a new record of 70, while Sosa closed the season with 66.
 Additionally, three teams finished the 1998 season within one game of one another in the race for the National League wild card: the Cubs, Giants, and New York Mets.
 This late-season race included a dramatic Cubs loss to the Brewers on September 23.
-The Cubs led 7–5 with two outs and the bases loaded for the Brewers in the bottom of the ninth inning when Brant Brown dropped a fly ball, allowing three unearned runs to score on his error and losing the Cubs the game.
-This loss gained notoriety for announcer and former-Cub Ron Santo's call of the final play, yelling "Oh, no!" as the final runs scored.
+The Cubs led 7–5 with two outs and the bases loaded for the Brewers at the bottom of the ninth inning when Brant Brown dropped a fly ball, allowing three unearned runs to score on his error and losing the Cubs the game.
+This loss gained notoriety for the announcer and former-Cub Ron Santo's call of the final play, yelling "Oh, no!" as the final runs scored.

-The Mets were tied with the Cubs and Giants in the wild-card race as late in the season as September 25 at 88–72.
-However, the Mets lost their remaining two games and finished their season one game back of the Cubs and Giants who ended tied at 89–73.
-This record was also the best non-division-winning record and as such a tie-breaker was necessary to determine the wild-card winner.
-A coin flip on September 14 gave the Cubs home field advantage, setting Wrigley Field as the location for the game.
-In the event of a three-way tie the Cubs were presented with the choice to either host two home games or receive a bye and play the winner of a Mets-Giants game on the road because they had the best combined record against the Mets and Giants.
+The Mets were tied with the Cubs and Giants in the wild-card race as late as September 25 at 88–72.
+However, the Mets lost their remaining two games and finished their season one game back of the Cubs and Giants, who ended tied at 89–73.
+This record was also the best non-division-winning record, so a tiebreaker was necessary to determine the wild-card winner.
+A coin flip on September 14 gave the Cubs home-field advantage, setting Wrigley Field as the location for the game.
+In the event of a three-way tie, the Cubs were given the choice to either host two home games or receive a bye and play the winner of a Mets-Giants game on the road because they had the best combined record against the Mets and Giants.
 Cubs' general manager Ed Lynch decided on the second option, though the choice was moot as the Mets fell out of the race.
 The Cubs' Steve Trachsel and the Giants' Mark Gardner were slated to start the tie-breaker on September 28.